Techneosis/st-dabovich-lectures/README.md

 ## Roadmap

-1. Get all of the content into individual chapter files, broken up appropriately
+1. ~~Get all of the content into individual chapter files, broken up appropriately~~
+1. Proof-read for OCR Errors
+1. ???
 1. Proper formatting like a book
-1. ???
 1. Work on the next book by St. Dabovich